The fine print

 Intellectual Property

-We are the proprietor and licensee of the Stapleton Consulting Limited copyright of the website(s), its contents (paid or unpaid) and images and no part of these websites may be reproduced without our express permission or the permission of the copyright holder.
+Stapleton Consulting Limited owns the copyright of the website(s) and its content.
+No part may be reproduced without our permission or that of the copyright holder.

 Stapleton Consulting Limited is licensed to use the following registered Trade Marks:

-Our “Content” will mean any document, template, form, guides, videos, digital downloads, infographics, text, audio clips, data found on our Website or supplied to you while doing the Work or offered as a product or service.
+Our “Content” will mean any document, template, form, guides, videos, digital downloads, infographics, text, audio clips, data we have created and can be found on our Website or is supplied to you while doing the Work or offered as a product or service.

-We will strongly protect and defend our intellectual property rights in connection with our Website and/or Services including copyright in the content, whether provided by us or by any other content provider.
+We are committed to vigorously safeguarding and defending our intellectual property rights associated with our Website and/or Services, including the copyright of the content, whether it is provided by us or any other content provider.

 Copyright and Stapleton Consulting Limited

-All our Content is our copyright.
-Your purchase or receipt of any our Content may allow you to adapt the information strictly for your own business use on an as required basis.
+All our content is copyrighted.
+Your purchase or receipt of our content allows you to adapt it strictly for your business use as needed.

-We also claim copyright in the designs and compilation of all Content of our Website, and/or Services.
-Title, ownership rights, and shall remain the sole property of us and/or the other content provider.
+We claim copyright on the designs and compilation of all content on our website and services.
+Title and ownership rights remain with us or the content provider.

-Except as agreed otherwise, you may not copy, modify, publish, transmit, transfer or sell, reproduce, create derivative works from, distribute, perform, display, or in any way exploit any of the Content, in whole or in part.
+Unless otherwise agreed, you may not copy, modify, publish, transmit, transfer, sell, reproduce, create derivative works from, distribute, perform, display, or exploit any content, in whole or in part.

 You are strictly prohibited from: